Muqaddaspreet/CineSenseGPT/README.md

 - Add hardcoded values to the constants file.
 - Regiter TMDB API & create an app & get access token.
 - Get Data from TMDB now playing movies list API.
+- Custom hook for now playing movies
+- Create movieSlice
+- Update store with movies data
+- Planning for mainContainer and secondaryContainer
+- Fetch data for Trailer video
+- Update store with Trailer video data
+- Embedded the youtube video and make it autoplay and mute
+- Add tailwind classes to make MainContainer look awesome

 # Features